-As a result of this successfully completing the Ph.D. program, the student will exhibit the accomplishment of the following eight learning outcomes:
+As a result of successfully completing the Ph.D. program in Educational Studies, the student will:

 An important component of the Talbot doctoral program is the integrative synthesis of social science data within a Christian worldview perspective.
 Since both education and theology address the human condition, the doctoral faculty believe there is a great deal to be gained by an interdisciplinary study of biblical and theological knowledge, philosophical issues, human development, the teaching-learning process, and issues of leadership.
 Consequently, students are expected to come to the program with a sufficient background of theological training.
 (A minimum of 18 graduate units of Bible and theology is required.
 For those lacking these prerequisites, distance learning courses are available from Talbot School of Theology.
 Contact the Graduate Admissions office for further information.)